 - Annually coordinating approximately 3,000-4,000 acres of timber sales and 200-300 acres of forest development (planting) projects to enhance forest wildlife habitat.

-- Participating in wildlife and wildlife habitat survey and research projects including ruffed and spruce grouse; sharp-tailed grouse; woodcock; bird and habitat regeneration after the Palsburg and North Minnie fires (both wildfires); insects (moths and dragonflies); peatland hydrology; lowland conifer regeneration; soil temperature and moisture monitoring; and red pine thinning techniques.
+- Participating in wildlife and wildlife habitat survey and research projects including ruffed and spruce grouse; sharp-tailed grouse; woodpeckers; bird and habitat regeneration after the Palsburg Wildfire; insects (moths and dragonflies); peatland hydrology; lowland conifer regeneration; soil temperature and moisture monitoring; and red pine thinning techniques.

-- Developing and maintaining user facilities (parking lots, gates, trails, etc.), including 38 hunter walking trails for a total of 70 miles of trail; three WMA access trails; and more than 65 miles of posted WMA boundaries out of 471 miles of total WMA boundaries.
+- Developing and maintaining user facilities (parking lots, gates, trails, etc.), including 38 hunter walking trails that total 74 miles; three WMA access trails; and more than 65 miles of posted WMA boundaries out of 471 miles of total WMA boundaries.

 - Providing substantial public outreach including two newsletters per year; hosting annual field trips to Norris Camp for the Warroad, Baudette and Red Lake schools; and giving 7-10 presentations a year to local schools and organizations.